cash stack icon

 At a glance

-• Transferring your ISA allows you to move funds from one ISA to another while retaining your tax-free benefits
+• Transferring your ISA is a way of moving funds from one ISA to another while retaining your tax-free benefits

-• By transferring your ISA, you may be able to take advantage of higher returns being paid elsewhere, or streamline your finances
+• By transferring your ISA, you may be able to take advantage of higher rates being paid elsewhere, or consolidate your finances

 • Cash ISA transfers are typically completed within 15 working days.